Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Sourcebook Homebrews/Backgrounds/Nerfed By The Bunker Master.md

 ---
-aliases: ["Nerfed By The Bunker Master"]
+aliases: [Nerfed By The Bunker Master]
-cover:
-created: 1020-01-25
-description:
-image:
+description: [Oh mortal, you have been born in a wondrous way!
+Like a hero of old, you have emerged fully formed from the mind of a deity, gifted with extraordinary abilities beyond the reach of mere mortals...]
 permalink: bnb/backgrounds/nerfed-by-bunkermaster
 publish: true
-tags: [BnB/Homebrew/Backgrounds/Any]
-updated: 2023-06-02
 ---

 > [!skill] Nerfed by the Bunker Master